- Home

 No amount of arguing or resisting will change reality – so rather than pushing back at what you can’t change, accept it and surrender to what is.
 The sooner you’re aligned with reality, the sooner you’ll learn how to access your inner peace.

 Think of acceptance as a way of life rather than a quick fix.
 It takes time to go with the flow and accept what you can’t change, but practising acceptance is incredibly beneficial.
-Next time you’re struggling to accept something, take a deep breath and say to yourself “This is what it is.
+Next time you’re struggling to accept something, take a deep breath and say to yourself, “This is what it is.
 This is where I am.
-I’m going to go with this, and it will be OK.”
+I’m going to go with this, and it will be okay.”

 7. Be true to yourself

 In life, few things feel as unfulfilling as trying to be someone you’re not, or living a life that isn’t in tune with your values.
-It’s really important to be true to yourself and make your own decisions without worrying about what other people will say.
+It’s important to be true to yourself and make your own decisions without worrying about what other people will say.

-Seeking admiration and acceptance from other people rather than yourself means you’re unable to act on your own free will, and you’ll never be able to embrace who you really are or feel at peace with yourself.
+Seeking admiration and acceptance from other people rather than yourself means you’re unable to act on your own free will, and you’ll never be able to embrace who you are or feel at peace with yourself.
 So drop any pretensions you may have, and own who you are and what you want.

 Remember that you’re in control of your life, no one else – so try not to allow society to dictate your choices, and be open and assertive about your needs and desires.